-Hamstring strain happens when hamstring muscles or tendons are stretched beyond what they can withstand or torn when substantial stretching of the muscle occurs.
-Hamstring strains are fairly common in sports activities requiring the athlete to forcefully run or jump.
+Hamstring strains happen when hamstring muscles or tendons are stretched beyond what they can withstand or are torn when substantial stretching of the muscle occurs.
+They are fairly common in sports activities requiring the athlete to forcefully run or jump.
 A hamstring strain is also called a pulled hamstring or hamstring tear.

 An inflamed hamstring tendon is called hamstring tendonitis.
-Your hamstrings or hamstring muscles are located at the back of your thigh.
-You have three hamstring muscles.
-Together, they help bend your knees as you lie face-down, lift your foot toward your back (without bending the hip) and help you walk normally.
+Hamstrings are located at the back of the thigh.
+There are three hamstring muscles.
+Together, they help bend the knees lying, lift your foot toward your back (without bending the hip) and help you walk normally.

 Causes of hamstring strains:

 Hamstring strain occurs when hamstrings or their tendon are overstretched, overused, or overexerted during sports or recreational activity such as sprinting, kicking or jumping.
 Exercising improperly, such as increasing the duration or intensity of your workout too much or too soon, may also lead to hamstring strains.